 **Content Warning: Talk of self harm and mental health issues.**

-Two years on from receiving inpatient treatment in hospital in Dublin, Fears now uses her musical creations as a form of therapy.
-“Creativity was, and still is, such a huge part of recovery for me” she explains.
+Two years on from receiving inpatient treatment in a hospital in Dublin, Fears now uses her musical creations as a form of therapy.
+“Creativity was, and still is, such a huge part of recovery for me,” she explains.
 “So to be part of a festival showcasing the creativity of people with mental health issues is incredible.
 I think when it comes to budget cuts for the mental health sector, creative resources are too often the first to go, so it’s great to see a group celebrating the significance of being creative in maintaining positive mental health.”

 For many who suffer with mental health issues, the road to recovery requires immense amounts of patience and a huge shift in perspective.
 Fears extrapolates on this further: “For me, there is no final point where I’ve ‘gotten better’.
 I am better than I was before, but ‘better’ isn’t a destination.
 It’s about learning, maintenance and forging trust in myself.”

 “It’s important for me to discuss the topic of self harm; it’s something I’ve been trying to figure out how to approach for a while now.
 I don’t endorse self harm.
 It’s an unhealthy coping mechanism when you’re distressed; but it’s also incredibly common.
 Within the improving awareness and discussion around mental health, I feel self harm still carries the weight of secrecy and shame.
 I have lines on my leg from hurting myself a few years ago.
 They’re most likely going to be there for a very long time.
 I want to wear shorts in summer.
 I’m going to wear shorts in summer.”

 Fears’ determination and honesty in the face of adversity makes listening to ‘two_’ all the more poignant and necessary.
 If you’ve been affected by any of the issues discussed in this post, please reach out to Mind or other mental health charities.